 University of Glasgow

 The University has three main campuses.
-Gilmore hill, the main campus with its distinctive outline silhouetted on the city’s skyline, is in the cosmopolitan West End of Glasgow, just three miles away from the vibrant city centre and connected by subway and frequent buses.
+Gilmore Hill, the main campus with its distinctive outline silhouetted on the city’s skyline, is in the cosmopolitan West End of Glasgow, just three miles away from the vibrant city center and connected by subway and frequent buses.
 The second campus, Garscube, houses the Vet School and outdoor sports facilities and is just four miles further out of the city.
-The University’s Dumfries campus is located on the outskirts of Dumfries, in South West Scotland.
-Most of the University’s departments are to be found on the Gilmore hill campus, centred on Sir George Gilbert Scott’s main building and home to over 100 listed buildings reflecting a vast range of styles.

-University of Glasgow offers an exceptional breadth of undergraduate student choice across the physical and life sciences, the social sciences and the humanities, together with a rapidly-expanding range of postgraduate courses.
-The teaching quality has been independently rated as among the top ten in the UK and medical and veterinary schools are consistently rated amongst the very best in the UK.
 As one of the world’s top 100 Universities, the University of Glasgow combines tradition with academic excellence.
 Many courses are offered with various combinations with the time and flexibility for students in the following departments:

 • Arts & Humanities